-Biannual deworming with an appropriate medication for your farm is still recommended, even if egg counts are zero, because this helps overcome concerns about possible false-negative tests.
-In fact, re-emergence of large strongyle populations has been reported on farms that deworm less frequently than twice a year, strong evidence that regular deworming is still important, just at a lowered frequency.
+Biannual deworming with an appropriate medication for your farm is still recommended, even if egg counts are zero.
+This helps overcome concerns about possible false-negative tests.
+In fact, re-emergence of large strongyle populations has been reported on farms that deworm less frequently than twice a year.
+Strong evidence that regular deworming is still important, just at a lowered frequency.

 Making it Work

 At this point, you may be thinking that an individually tailored deworming program sounds great in theory.
 But in reality, is complicated to manage.

 We thought the same thing at first in our veterinary practice.
 “How on earth can we make this kind of program work for individual horse owners, boarding stables, and training barns?
 Can it really be done?”
 Absolutely.
 All you really need to do is make sure fecal egg counts are performed at proper intervals.